kazurayam/FlattenJsonByNodeFlatInKatalonStudio/README.md

 How to utilize *flat* in Katalon Studio?

-I will develop a test case (Groovy script in Katalon Studio) that does the following:
+I will develop a test case (Groovy script in Katalon Studio) that does everything needed.

-1. The TC makes a GET request to a URL, obtain a JSON as response
-2. The TC saves the JSON text into a local file
-3. The TC execute a subprocess that runs Node in the OS commandline.
-4.

 ### Prerequisites